China's Sinopec to boost U.S. crude imports to all-time high: sources

 China has pledged to buy more U.S. goods to reduce the huge trade deficit with the United States and help ease the threat of a trade war between the world’s two biggest economies.
 Energy and commodities are high on Washington’s list of products for sale.

-Unipec’s June oil purchases would be worth about $1.1 billion at current prices CLc1.
+Unipec’s June oil purchases would be worth about $1.1 billion at current prices.
 They would represent a notable increase in China’s imports of U.S. crude, which have averaged about 330,000 barrels a day for the six-month period ended in February, according to U.S. Energy Department data.

-An arbitrage opportunity has also opened up after U.S. crude futures recorded the widest discount in three years against Brent LCOc1 at $8.06 a barrel last week, enabling Unipec to boost imports to replace more expensive Middle East oil.
-CL-LCO1=R
+An arbitrage opportunity has also opened up after U.S. crude futures recorded the widest discount in three years against Brent at $8.06 a barrel last week, enabling Unipec to boost imports to replace more expensive Middle East oil.

 Washington is keen to sell more of the country’s surging oil and gas production.
 However, U.S. energy exports can grow only gradually due to infrastructure bottlenecks, and only if U.S. oil, gas and other goods remain attractively priced compared with global competition.